IqbalDiaz/injexcanner/README.md

 - Develop a system to categorize vulnerabilities based on severity.
 - Integrate the classification system with the SQL Injection scanner.

-### Real-Time Dashboard
+### Dashboard

-- Design and develop a real-time dashboard to display the results of SQL Injection scans.
+- Design and develop a dashboard to display the results of SQL Injection scans.
 - Implement historical data tracking and reporting.

 ## License